karunakarrao/DevOps/git/Git.md

 usecase-2: to combine the multipule commits into a single commit using the

-    $ git rebase -i HEAD~3   		--> it will merge latest 3 commits in to 1 single commit. "-i" interactive  rebase.
+    $ git rebase -i HEAD~3   		--> it will merge latest 3 commits in to 1 single commit. "-i" interactive  rebase.  it will  rewrite the commit-ID's with new ID.
     $ git reset --hard ORIG_HEAD   	--> this will revert the above step and reset back to previous state.

 usercase-3: Druing rebase conflicts  use the below options.